iris-i/iris-i/README.md

 # Hi, I'm Iris 👋

-I'm a frontend engineer and team builder who cares deeply about accessible, scalable UI and creating environments where developers can thrive.
+I'm a software engineer and people manager who cares deeply about accessible, scalable UI and creating environments where developers can thrive.
 I architect frontend systems and lead engineering teams with clarity and care.

-When I'm not at work you can find me tweaking yet another headless CMS setup, sewing something fab yet comfy, or outdoors riding bikes with my endlessly energetic kids.
+When I'm not at work you can find me tweaking yet another headless CMS setup, sewing something fab & comfy, or outdoors riding bikes with my endlessly energetic kids.

 ## What I Do